tekknolagi/isdt/lecture-notes/2-vcs.md

 Maintainers merge changes to it and many "downstreams" maintain changes based on it.

+TODO: Add a section about incorporating main branch changes into feature branches and all associated problems.
+Tom covers it a bit earlier in the VCS notes but it would be good to elaborate here.

 ### Merge/pull requests and patches

 TODO: Git has no built-in way to propose a change.
 So lots of solutions for